 ‘To Autumn’ Context

 The context of poems in the ‘English Romantic Verse’ collection is important to consider as it is an examined assessment objective, and helps to inform higher level criticisms and evaluations of the effectiveness of a poem.
 In order to do this successfully you need to have both an understanding of the various contextual links to ‘To Autumn’, which are discussed as part of the analysis notes, and of the author John Keats.
-Check back later for Interpreture context notes on John Keats – in the meantime, here are our suggested links to research context:
+Look here for Interpreture context notes on John Keats and here are our suggested links to more research context:

 In particular, you should have an understanding of the following contextual points related to Keats: